malvikasharan/APRICOT/APRICOT_tutorial.md

 ### Tutorial with an example analysis

 APRICOT can be executed by python (python3 is recommended) on Unix-flavors (GNU/Linux, BSD, OS X).

-In this part, we will go through the shell script `run_example.sh` step by step.
+We will go through the shell script `run_example.sh` step by step.
+This script assumes that users have installed the software using pip.

+**If you are using locally installed git repository**, please specifiy the path where APRICOT modules are located (see below: APRICOT_PATH) and run the tool using `python $APRICOT_PATH/bin/apricot` command.

 #### Defining paths